Land Divided

 • Ages: 8-12, 12+

-Michael Harvey and his Acadian cousin, Pierre, search for Michael’s father lost on patrol.
-Danger surrounds the boys on their quest, for the year is 1755 when France and England are engaged in the struggle for control of the rich land of Acadia.
+In A Land Divided we join Acadian cousins from two cultures, Michael Harvey who is English, and his French cousin, Pierre Duchene, as they search for Michael’s father lost on patrol.
+Danger surrounds the boys as they pursue their hunt, for the year is 1755 when France and England are preparing for the struggle which will mean control of the rich land of Acadia.

-Their brave mission leads them to high adventure with an English spy inside the French stronghold of Fort Beauséjour, and then to Fort Saint John where Michael discovers his father, only to fall himself in the hands of the enemy.
-Father and son, bound for the cells of Louisbourg, manage to escape and return to their Annapolis home.
+Michael’s brave mission leads the boys to high adventure with an English spy inside the French stronghold of Fort Beausejour.
+The search continues to Fort Saint John where Michael discovers his father, only to fall himself into the hands of the French.
+Father and son, bound for the cells of Louisbourg, effect their escape and return to their Annapolis home.
+Here they unwillingly play a part in the tragic expulsion of the Acadians, and Michael discovers a sinister secret of Fort Annapolis.

-This book captures the charm of the Atlantic countryside and the day-to-day life of the ordinary people who pioneered on this seaboard of Canada.
+Many colourful figures of early Canadian history live again in A Land Divided.
+This book has captured the charm of the Maritime countryside and the day-to-day life of the ordinary people who pioneered on this seaboard of Canada.

 Weight .3 kg